eon-collective/dbt_snowflake_tutorial_v2/README.md

 4. You can call above macros in your dbt_proejct.yml file with below example:

     1. Insert_batch(dbt_mart_name, dbt_mart_refresh_type) :
         This macro accepts two parameters for Mart_name and Mart_refresh_type.
 Mart_refresh_type is optional parameter and if you donâ€™t provide refresh type parameter then it will insert NULL value into batch table.
-Call this macro at â€œon-run-startâ€ section of dbt_project.yml.
+Call this macro at on-run-start section of dbt_project.yml.

     2. insert_batch_logging (dbt_mart_name, dbt_model_name, table_name, refresh_type):
     This macro accepts four parameters for Mart_name, model_name, table_name and refresh_type.
-Table_name and refresh_type are optional parameters where table name takes model name and refresh_type takes null value by default if you donâ€™t supply.
+Table_name and refresh_type are optional parameters where table name takes model name and refresh_type takes null value by default if you don't supply.
 Call this macro at pre-hook section of dbt_project.yml.
 Pass current model name to the macro with keyword â€œthisâ€.

     3. Update_batch_logging (dbt_mart_name, dbt_model_name, table_name, refresh_type):
     This macro accepts four parameters for Mart_name, model_name, table_name and refresh_type.
-Table_name and refresh_type are optional parameters where table name takes model name and refresh_type takes null value by default if you donâ€™t supply.
+Table_name and refresh_type are optional parameters where table name takes model name and refresh_type takes null value by default if you don't supply.
 Call this macro at post-hook section of dbt_project.yml

     4. update_batch (dbt_mart_name, dbt_mart_refresh_type) :
     This macro accepts two parameters for Mart_name and Mart_refresh_type.
 Mart_refresh_type is optional parameter and if you donâ€™t provide refresh type parameter then it will insert null value into batch table.
-Call this macro at â€œon-run-endâ€ section of dbt_project.yml.
+Call this macro at on-run-end section of dbt_project.yml.

 Dataops Queries for this auditing this mart run are provided in the `analysis` folder with the file name `mart_auditor_dataops.sql`